-Table 2.4 Level of satisfaction of provided services by home university during and after mobility
+Table 2.4 Level of satisfaction with the services provided by home university during and after mobility

-In total, 1,642 respondents have identified the level of satisfaction (in the scale of very satisfied to not available) of support provided during and after mobility in their home universities.
-The majority of students are very satisfied or rather satisfied with availability of accurate information of the Erasmus+ programme, access to feedback from other students who did their Erasmus+ in the same university student is interested to go, receipt of up-to-date instructions regarding deadlines and tasks to fulfil, and availability of clear information about the requirements and bureaucratic activities to be done during the mobility process.
-Whereas the assistance with practical issues (accommodation, insurance, etc.) by the major part of students (26,2%) is evaluated as average.
+In total, 1,642 respondents have identified the level of satisfaction (in the scale of very satisfied to not available) with support provided during and after mobility by their home universities.
+The majority of students are very satisfied or rather satisfied with availability of accurate information on the Erasmus+ programme, access to feedback from other students who did their Erasmus+ in the same university the student is interested in going to, receipt of up-to-date instructions regarding deadlines and tasks to fulfil, and availability of clear information about the requirements and bureaucratic activities to be done during the mobility process.
+Whereas the assistance with practical issues (accommodation, insurance, etc.) is evaluated as average by the highest number of respondents in the particular service evaluation (26,2%).
 According to Table 2.4, the most dissatisfaction is expressed regarding the above mentioned assistance with practical issues (117 students) and access to feedback from previous students (92 respondents).
-Indeed, the following support is not provided by the home university for more than 200 students: assistance with practical issues (88 students 5.3%) and access to feedback from students, who already had a study abroad experience (133 students 8.1%).
+More than 200 students have not evaluated the support by the home university during and after mobility (by choosing not applicable) thus indicating that they are not currently experiencing this mobility phase.